drjp81/jobanalyzer/README.md

   * Verify `ANLLM_API_KEY` and that `ANLLM_API_WORKSPACE` matches the slug shown in the UI.

-## 13. About Performance.
+## 14. About Performance.

 For reference a GTX 3080 GPU with **`qwen2.5:7b-instruct`** returns answers at a rate, per job, one per 20 seconds.
 A GTX 1660 Super or a GTX 1650 mobile gets you about 45 seconds per job with a model half that size (**`llama3.2:3b-instruct-q6_K`**).
 And the `reliability` if that model is lower.
 Its scoring is sometime more, flakey.
 So review the data carefully.

 >Note: don't be surprised if the read rate slows down after a few automated job reviews.
-A moving `context window` is cretaed in the workspace and the chat bot reuses it.
+A moving `context window` is created in the workspace and the chat bot reuses it.
 So this data is also `considered` by the LLM.
 It will grow a bit, then stabilize.
 So if you got a quick reponse for the first few rows, it may double.

 ## Credits
 This project includes code or inspiration from open-source projects: